BinaryIgor/Smart-Query/README.md

     .executeTransaction();
 ```
 ## Transparency
 There is much more.
-You can create anything that is possible with plain SQL.
+You can create anything that is possible with a plain SQL.
 Results of your experiments can be easily seen.
 ```java
 SmartQuery query = new SmartQuery(connection);
 query.dsl()